Goa Gospels

 Spiced up at Spice Wok

-Since we had to drive, we chose mocktails.
-Cranberry was the best of the lot.
+We had to ride later, so mocktails not cocktails.
+Cranberry was the pick of the lot.

 Cranberry Carnival